google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

 Let's start by optimizing the small screen layout.
 In this case, let's boost the font when the viewport width is greater than 360px.
-Second, when there is enough space, we can separate the high and low temperature so they're on the same line instead of on top of each other.
+Second, when there is enough space, we can separate the high and low temperatures so that they're on the same line instead of on top of each other.
 And let's also make the weather icons a bit larger.